 It’s that time of year again…Tri Delta chapters are preparing to welcome new members!
 Your recommendations for potential new members (PNMs) are an important piece of our membership selection process.
 We understand that members have many questions when it comes to references, so we’ve put together the following frequently asked questions to help!

 A reference is an organized way of providing a collegiate chapter with information about a potential new member (PNM) who will be participating in recruitment — it serves as a tool to gather information about PNMs who might be great additions to a chapter and to Tri Delta.

 References allow a PNM the chance to stand out during a time when a chapter must release women during recruitment.
 The act of providing a reference does not guarantee the PNM will be given a bid to Tri Delta, but it does provide additional information that will be studied prior to recruitment.
 This additional study is the “careful consideration” mentioned in the membership policies as the chapter’s consideration to these referenced individuals.

 - Any alumna member in good standing of the Fraternity

 - Any initiated collegiate member in good standing of her collegiate chapter and the Fraternity

-In 2015, Tri Delta developed a new online reference form, in addition to our printable PDF reference form.
+Tri Delta offers an online reference form, in addition to our printable PDF reference form.
 Our goal is to make this process easy for our members filling out the form AND for our members who receive the information.
 Both of these forms can be accessed by logging in to My Tri Delta on tridelta.org (this verifies you are a member in good standing).
 Once you have a successfully logged on you can find the online reference form when you can type in “reference form” using the search feature, or the printable PDF reference form in the Resource Library under the Recruitment tab.